vacp2p/rfc/content/docs/rfcs/51/README.md

 | `rshard-0`  | `0x0000100000000000` |
 | `rshard-16` | `0x0000100000003000` |

-This example node is part of 1 shard in the global shard cluster, and part of 3 shards in the Status main-net shard cluster.
+This example node is part of shard `45` in the global shard cluster, and part shards `13`, `14`, and `45` in the Status main-net shard cluster.

 This methods is easier to read.
 It is feasible, assuming nodes are only part of a few apps using specific shard clusters.